TRANSFORMING BASE SUBSTANCES INTO GOLD

 Suspended solids can be filtered out using sand filtration as mentioned, pre-coat filters which use diatomaceous earth, microfiltration or ultrafiltration.
 Ofcourse a pump of suitable size has to be selected so that the water turn over rate is sufficient depending on the use (adult versus children’s versus baby pools).
 Note that sand filters need backwashing and use more water.

 A strong chorine smell could be indicative of overdosing of chlorine or of formation of chloramines which are formed from the reaction of ammonia with chlorine.
 To remedy this situation chlorination beyond the break point of chlorine is needed which means additional chlorine is added to break down the chloramines.
+After break-point chlorination, SBS or SMBS can be dosed to neutralize the excess chlorine.

 Water Balancing In Reference to Hardness Scale

-For balancing the water, calcium rich compounds such as lime or calcium chloride can be added or carbonate rich compounds such as soda ash can be added.
+For balancing the water, calcium rich compounds such as lime or calcium/magnesium chloride can be added or carbonate rich compounds such as soda ash can be added.
 A scaling water will form scale in the pipes and on the fittings.
-A corrosive water will leach out the calium in the cement that glues the tiles together.
+A corrosive water will leach out the calcium in the cement that glues the tiles together.
 It is also possible to use softeners in case of hard water.

 Colour causing compounds could be Natural Organic Matter such as humics or transition metal compounds such as ferric or manganese.
 These can be oxidized, or coagulated/filtered.
 It is also possible to use weak anion exchange for this.